What is a trustline?

 - Risk of hacking and security weaknesses: hackers or other malicious groups or organizations may attempt to interfere with the auction in a variety of ways, including, but not limited to, malware attacks, denial of service attacks, consensus-based attacks, sybil attacks, smurfing, and spoofing;

-- Risk of uninsured losses: unlike bank accounts or accounts at financial institutions, the ETH held in the auction smart contract is uninsured unless you specifically obtain private insurance to insure them.
+- Risk of uninsured losses: unlike bank accounts or accounts at financial institutions, the TLN held by the auction smart contract is uninsured unless you specifically obtain private insurance to insure them.
 Thus, in the event of loss or loss of utility value, there is no public insurer or private insurance arranged by the Trustlines Foundation, to offer recourse to you;

 - Risks associated with uncertain regulations and enforcement actions: the regulatory status of, including, but not limited to, the auction, the validator slots, and distributed ledger technology is unclear or unsettled in many jurisdictions.
 It is difficult to predict how or whether regulatory agencies may apply existing regulation with respect to such technology and its applications.
 It is likewise difficult to predict how or whether legislatures or regulatory agencies may implement changes to law and regulations affecting distributed ledger technology and its applications, including but not limited to the auction and the validator slots.
 Regulatory actions could negatively impact the whole Trustlines Protocol in various ways, including, for purposes of illustration only, that some or all of the parties involved in the Trustlines Protocol in general might require licensing or is subject to existing legislation;